Nobody's Loyal in Aisle Five Anymore

 (Simon-Kucher Global Shopper Study 2026)

-The 2008 recession produced a trade-down.
+The 2008 recession produced a temporary trade-down.
 Belts tightened, people switched… but they eventually drifted back to those more expensive middle of the pack favorite brands.

 The 25%.
 That's the number that matters.
 It's about trust.
 And trust, once restructured at this scale, doesn't reverse as quickly when the pressure lifts.